microsoft/TypeScript-Handbook/pages/declaration files/Publishing.md

 }
 ```

-Note that `"typings"` is another synonum for `"types"` and can be used as well.
+Note that `"typings"` is synonymous with `"types"` and can be used as well.

 Also note that if your main declaration file is named `index.d.ts` and lives at the root of the package (next to `index.js`) you do not need to mark the `"types"` property, though it is advisable to do so.

 ## Dependencies

-All depenencies are managed by npm.
+All dependencies are managed by npm.
-Make sure all the declaration packages you depend on are marked appropriatelly in the `"dependnecies"` section in your `package.json`.
+Make sure all the declaration packages you depend on are marked appropriately in the `"dependencies"` section in your `package.json`.
 For example:

 ```json